dvon/cgbk/_posts/2016-01-20-JavaScript-(Part-2).md

 One more possibility would be to include public static members.
 In Java, these would be accessed via the class name (i.e., `Math.random`).
-It's possible to do the same thing in JavaScript, as illustrated by the example below.^[A different way to simulate public static members would be to use the `prototype` member automatically created for function objects and assigned to `this` when the function is invoked as a constructor (i.e., with `new`).
-I've chosen not to do it this way, and to avoid a general discussion of how `prototype` works in Javascript, in order to keep this lesson from getting too long.]
-(To avoid repetition I left out parts of the code in the last few examples, but I've included the whole thing here since this is the last version of the code.)
+It's possible to do the same thing in JavaScript, as illustrated by the example below.[^2]  (To avoid repetition I left out parts of the code in the last few examples, but I've included the whole thing here since this is the last version of the code.)